👀 Solink Secure Summit ’25 early registration discount ends Nov 15.

 If these steps do not resolve your offline security camera problem, it might be time to request an on-site technician.

-This is a Hikvision Analog Security Camera Encoder to allow using cloud video surveillance systems with analog camera feeds.
+This is a Hikvision Analog Security Camera Encoder to allow using cloud video security systems with analog camera feeds.

 Standard analog encoder